-Radio Ensemble invites UK and Indonesian sound artists and composers to perform together as an ensemble across parallel time and space, broadcast in both Indonesia and the UK.
+Radio Ensemble invited UK and Indonesian sound artists and composers to perform together as an ensemble across parallel time and space, broadcast in both Indonesia and the UK.

-Radio Ensemble has been curated by Indonesia-based curator Ignatia Nilu as part of an exchange hosted by Abandon Normal Devices and in response to restrictions for musical collaboration over the last 12 months.
+Radio Ensemble was curated by Indonesia-based curator Ignatia Nilu as part of an exchange hosted by Abandon Normal Devices and in response to restrictions for musical collaboration over the last 12 months.
 These limitations have necessitated alternative modes and expanded possibilities for spaces of collaboration through art and technologies.
-Radio Ensemble combines analogue and digital technologies to connect multiple players; musicians, sound artists, composers and programmers from the UK and Indonesia in a speculative performance.
-Each of the ensemble players are guided in the performance by an auditive score composed by Indonesian composer Gatot Danar
+Radio Ensemble combined analogue and digital technologies to connect multiple players; musicians, sound artists, composers and programmers from the UK and Indonesia in a speculative performance.
+Each of the ensemble players were guided in the performance by an auditive score composed by Indonesian composer Gatot Danar.

 Jonathan Hering is a performer and composer from Liverpool.
 Jonathan is a multi-instrumentalist, performing with Ex-Easter Island Head and The Aleph.
 He has performed throughout Europe, and as far afield as Japan, working alongside artists and composers as diverse as Christian Wolff, Anat Ben David, Trey Spruance and Phil Minton.
 Jonathan has also worked on projects and collaborations with Tate, Liverpool Philharmonic, and Turner Contemporary, among others.
 Jonathan is also heavily involved in inclusive music-making and education, working for Drake Music, DaDaFest, The Amber Trust and Soundabout.